Prostitution in Africa: Côte d'Ivoire (Ivory Coast)

 In Côte d'Ivoire, prostitution itself (exchanging sex for money) is legal, but associated activities, such as soliciting, pandering or running brothels, are illegal.
 Sex workers report law enforcement is sparse and corrupt.
 Police sometimes harass sex workers and demand bribes or sexual favours.
 Transgender prostitutes are often targeted by police and soldiers and subjected to violence.
 It was estimated in 2014 that there were 9,211 prostitutes in the country.
 The civil war has left many women in need for wages, so some have resorted to prostitution, as there is high unemployment.

 In the capital, Abidjan, most of the prostitutes come from Ghana, Nigeria, Togo, Mali, Senegal and other West African states, the largest group being from Ghana.

 The Gambia

 Prostitution in the Gambia is widespread but illegal.
 Most of the prostitutes in the Gambia are from Senegal.
 Prostitution takes place on the beach, in bars and hotels on the coast.
 Away from the coast, prostitution mainly takes place in bars.
 The bars are frequently raided and the foreign prostitutes deported.
 They often return within a few days.

-The HIIV infection rate for prostitutes is high.
+The HIV infection rate for prostitutes is high.